I frequently ask people what their biggest cooking struggle is. The number one answer I hear?

 And honestly?
 Now that I'm an adult - even though I'm an adult that works in FOOD - that's just WAY too much work.

 My favorite way to make sure every part of dinner is done at the same time is cook it all together!
-Opt for one pot meals like these easy Zucchini Udon Curry Bowls or this Healthy Shrimp Alfredo for a quick and simple dinner.
+Opt for one pot meals like these easy Zucchini Udon Curry Bowls or this Zucchini Noodle Shrimp Alfredo for a quick and simple dinner.

 One pan meals like this Easy Sausage Bake are also a great way to build in some veggies on the side without dirtying extra pots or needing to keep track of multiple recipes.
 On especially busy days, you can even take it a step further by choosing slow cooker recipes like these Pesto Chicken Sandwiches that cook all day and are ready whenever you are.